Floral industry: Cut flowers and cut cultivated greens

+Ottoman Empire and the Netherlands

-The Tulip was actually originally a wild flower growing in Central Asia.
-It was first cultivated by the Turks as early as 1000AD.
+The Tulip was a wild flower growing in Central Asia when it was first cultivated by the Turks as early as 1000 AD.
 Mania in Turkey struck in the 16th century, at the time of the Ottoman Empire, when the Sultan demanded cultivation of particular blooms for his pleasure.
-Tulips became popular garden plants in the east and west, but, whereas the tulip in Turkish culture was a symbol of paradise on earth and had almost a divine status, in the Netherlands it represented the briefness of life.
+Tulips became popular garden plants in the east and west, but, whereas the tulip in Turkish culture was a symbol of paradise on earth and had almost a divine status, in the Netherlands, it represented the briefness of life.